-According to Realtor.com, a townhouse is typically a single family home that is sandwiched between or next to other homes just like it.
-Sometimes called row houses, townhomes share side walls and are often quite uniform, generally have two or three floors.
-Unlike condos, residents own the interior and the exterior of their homes including any yard that comes with the house.
+A townhouse is typically a single-family home sandwiched between or next to other homes just like it.
+Sometimes called row houses, townhomes share side walls and are often quite uniform.
+It can also be a semi-detached home when it shares one wall.

 Urban Townhome With Single-Family Flair

-Townhomes offer the best blend of city living and suburban privacy.
-Located in Denver, Colorado, this trio of townhomes by Meridian 105 Architecture sits in the popular Lower Highlands (Lohi) neighborhood, surrounded by a mix of single family homes, commercial buildings, and large apartment blocks.
+Located in Denver, Colorado, this trio of townhomes by Meridian 105 Architecture sits in the popular Lower Highlands (Lohi) neighborhood, surrounded by a mix of single-family homes, commercial buildings, and large apartment blocks.

-Many are built on a concrete slab, especially those in California or the Southwest, while others have a crawlspace or full basement.
-Inside, the floor plan of a ranch is open and flowing and generally has large windows, including sliding glass doors that lead out to a patio.
+Many are on a concrete slab, especially those in California or the Southwest.
+Others have a crawlspace or full basement.

 Western Ranch Style